LaunchCodeEducation/java-web-development/docs/_sources/chapters/sql-part1/joins.rst.txt

 Inner Join
 ----------

-Joining two tables on an **inner join** produces a result set that only includes the values that match in both tables.
+Joining two tables with an **inner join** produces a result set that only includes the values that are present in *both* tables.

 .. admonition:: Example

-   If we use an inner join to combine ``JohnsonWedding`` and ``JohnsonVowRenewal`` in a query, we can see what guests are going to both the vow renewal and the wedding.
+   If we use an inner join to combine ``johnson_wedding`` and ``johnson_vow_renewal`` in a query, we can see what guests are going to both the vow renewal and the wedding.

    .. sourcecode:: mysql

-      SELECT LastName, FirstName
+      SELECT last_name, first_name
-      FROM JohnsonVowRenewal
+      FROM johnson_vow_renewal
-      INNER JOIN JohnsonWedding ON JohnsonVowRenewal.GuestID == JohnsonWedding.GuestID;
+      INNER JOIN johnson_wedding ON johnson_vow_renewal.guest_id == johnson_wedding.guest_id;

-   This query will give us a result set of the first and last names of the guests from the ``JohnsonVowRenewal`` table that are also in the ``JohnsonWedding`` table.
+   This query will give us a result set of the first and last names of the guests from the ``johnson_vow_renewal`` table that are also in the ``johnson_wedding`` table.

    .. figure:: figures/innerjoin.png
       :alt: Venn diagram highlighting just the center where the two circles meet.

-   The venn diagram above shows the result set highlighted in blue.
+   The Venn diagram above shows the result set highlighted in blue.

 .. index:: ! left outer join

 Left Outer Join
 ---------------

-Joining two tables on a **left outer join** gives us a result set will include all values in the left table and any matching records from the right table.
+Joining two tables with a **left outer join** gives us a result set which includes all values in the left table and any matching records from the right table.

 .. admonition:: Example

-   If we use a left inner join to combine ``JohnsonWedding`` and ``JohnsonVowRenewal`` in a query, we can see what all of the guests that were invited to the wedding and any guests who were also invited to the vow renewal.
+   If we use a left outer join to combine ``johnson_wedding`` and ``johnson_vow_renewal`` in a query, the result set includes all of the guests invited to the wedding and any guests who were also invited to the vow renewal.

    .. sourcecode:: mysql

-      SELECT LastName, FirstName
+      SELECT last_name, first_name
-      FROM JohnsonWedding
+      FROM johnson_wedding
-      LEFT OUTER JOIN JohnsonVowRenewal ON JohnsonWedding.GuestID == JohnsonVowRenewal.GuestID;
+      LEFT JOIN johnson_vow_renewal ON johnson_wedding.guest_id == johnson_vow_renewal.guest_id;

    .. figure:: figures/leftouterjoin.png
       :alt: Venn diagram highlighting the center and entirety of left circle.

-   The venn diagram above shows the result set highlighted in blue.
+   The Venn diagram above shows the result set highlighted in blue.

 .. index:: ! right outer join

 Right Outer Join
 ----------------

-Joining two tables on a **right outer join** gives us a result set that includes all values in the right table and any matching records from the left table.
+Joining two tables with a **right outer join** gives us a result set that includes all values in the right table and any matching records from the left table.

 .. admonition:: Example

-   If we use a right inner join to combine ``JohnsonWedding`` and ``JohnsonVowRenewal`` in a query, we can see what all of the guests that were invited to the vow renewal and any guests who were also invited to the wedding.
+   If we use a right inner join to combine ``johnson_wedding`` and ``johnson_vow_renewal`` in a query, the result set includes all of the guests that were invited to the vow renewal and any guests who were also invited to the wedding.

    .. sourcecode:: mysql

-      SELECT LastName, FirstName
+      SELECT last_name, first_name
-      FROM JohnsonWedding
+      FROM johnson_wedding
-      RIGHT OUTER JOIN JohnsonVowRenewal ON JohnsonWedding.GuestID == JohnsonVowRenewal.GuestID;
+      RIGHT JOIN johnson_vow_renewal ON johnson_wedding.guest_id == johnson_vow_renewal.guest_id;

    .. figure:: figures/rightouterjoin.png
       :alt: Venn diagram highlighting the center and entirety of right circle.

-   The venn diagram above shows the result set highlighted in blue.
+   The Venn diagram above shows the result set highlighted in blue.

 .. index:: ! full outer join

 Full Outer Join
 ---------------

-Joining two tables on a **full outer join** gives us a result set that includes all records from both tables.
+Joining two tables with a **full outer join** gives us a result set that includes all records from both tables.
 Full outer joins are important to SQL, but the syntax is not supported in MySQL.
 Instead, to achieve a full outer join, you have to work with a left outer join and a right outer join.
 To show what a full outer join looks like in other types of SQL, we have simulated some possible syntax below.